DoodleBobBuffPants/EyesInTheSky/README.md

 Required environment variable:
 	OPENCV_FFMPEG_CAPTURE_OPTIONS = protocol_whitelist;file,rtp,udp

-Do `pip install -r requirements.txt` to install all requirements
+Do `pip install -r requirements.txt` to install all requirements.

 The MIT license covers use of the pyparrot library.

 SDP files need to be configured locally because IP addresses differ.

+Documentation:

+Run app.py (located in backend\server) to start the web interface on localhost:5000.
+The interface has self-explanatory buttons, and the code is all commented and self-documenting.